camsvn/DeepHash/README.md

 mentioned in [2] and propose your own solution) and examine their quality in terms of retrieval capabilities and speed of training.

-5. Now you can start real research work!
-For image retrieval tasks it is useful to represent the data using compact binary codes.
+5. For image retrieval tasks it is useful to represent the data using compact binary codes.
 The representative binary codes can be achieved by application of the triplet training framework.
 We encourage you to propose the method of training compact binary codes on the output of the model